 They then placed a stone in the spot where the entry to this original home had been.

-Today this Royal Estate (which now has over 50,000 acres of land) passes down by inheritance and is currently the private property of the Queen (Queen Elizabeth II), who visits every during the summer every year.
+Today this Royal Estate (which now has over 50,000 acres of land) passes down by inheritance and is currently the private property of the Queen (Queen Elizabeth II).

 Certain areas of Balmoral Castle are open to the public between the beginning of April and the end of July.
 The Royal family is always in residence during part of August.

 Opening hours are from 10:00am - 5:00pm but as it takes around an hour and a half to tour the public areas you probably want to arrive by 3:30pm at the latest.
 Last admission is 4:00pm daily.

 For all admissions prior to 4:00pm you will receive an audio handset tour available in six popular European languages.

 At time of writing (July 2019) you can also join one of the winter guided tours of Balmoral which are available daily daily from Monday Oct 21st through November 3rd, and from then on three times a week (Tues, Wed & Sat) until December 14th.
 There will be no tours November 9th, 2019.

 Publicly accessible areas of Balmoral Castle include the beautiful formal gardens, the vegetable gardens and the Ballroom.
 The private areas used by the Queen and other Royal family members are never open to the public.

 At the castle gift shop you can choose from a wide variety of awesome, and exclusive, Balmoral souvenirs including Balmoral Whisky and china that commemorates Queen Elizabeth II as Britain's longest reigning monarch (if you'd like choose from the selection of gifts online you can also check out the Balmoral's Castle Online Gift Shop).